Autodesk/sydevs/getting_started/part05.md

     planned_dt -= elapsed_dt;
 ```

 This line basically states that the duration remaining until the next event (`planned_event`) is whatever it was at the previous event, minus the time elapsed since that past event (`elapsed_dt`).
-In otherwords, the absolute time of the next scheduled event remains unchanged.
+In other words, the absolute time of the next scheduled event remains unchanged.

 The actual numerical integration is performed by the line...